 The ability to update system components without taking the whole system offline also helps ensure maintenance tasks like backups and updates are performed properly, and not rushed to get back into operation.
 High availability systems provide further protection by enabling organizations to proactively monitor their network, and reducing the risk of data loss with redundant storage.

-High availability can also be valuable, or even necessary, for ensuring regulatory compliance, such as HIPAA compliance.
+High availability can also be valuable, or even necessary, for ensuring regulatory compliance, such as HIPAA compliant hosting.
 The HIPAA Security Rule[IV] requires that “information is accessible and useable upon demand,” as well as a contingency plan to ensure it remains so “during unexpected negative events,” such as unexpected demand or hardware failure.